 COMANCHE SPRINGS ASTRONOMY CAMPUS

 Thanks to a passion for nature conservation by the late Bettie B. Gafford, an original 50-acre donation from the McAdams Ranch to Three Rivers allowed for the establishment of the 3RF Comanche Springs Astronomy Campus.
-Additional land acquisitions in 2009, 2010 and 2018 expanded the campus to its current size of 3,200 acres.
-Without Mrs. Gafford’s generous passion and vision, 3RF would not have been able to realize its mission of “engaging students, teachers and the public through hands-on education outreach opportunities”.
+Additional land acquisitions in 2009, 2010, 2018, and 2020 expanded the campus to its current size of nearly 6,000 acres.
+Without Mrs. Gafford’s generous passion and vision, 3RF would not have been able to realize its mission to “inspire lifelong learning through education in the arts and sciences”.

-As the name, Three Rivers implies, our 3,200-acre campus is located in an area that enjoys a rich history.
-Named for the regional three rivers of the Pease, Red, and Wichita.
-Our campus enjoys a rich biodiversity and healthy ecosystem common in short-grass prairies.
-Resident species include the horned lizard, white tailed-deer, coyotes, raccoons, and eastern cottontail rabbits, over 60 species of birds, as well as a host of insect and plant species.
+As the name, Three Rivers implies, our campus is located in an area that enjoys a rich history.
+Named for the regional three rivers of the Pease, Red, and Wichita, our campus enjoys vast biodiversity and a healthy ecosystem common in short-grass prairies.
+Resident species include the horned lizard, white-tailed deer, coyotes, raccoons, and eastern cottontail rabbits, over 60 species of birds, as well as a host of insect and plant species.
 Migrating species seen on campus include Monarch butterflies, hummingbirds, Mississippi kites, mountain bluebirds, and lesser sandhill cranes, just to name a few.

-Additional facilities include four bunkhouses capable of housing up to 64 overnight guests, 6 family cabins sleep four guests in two full size beds with private 3-piece bathrooms and kitchenette, 12 RV spaces, and a shower and restroom facility.
+Additional facilities include four bunkhouses capable of housing up to 64 overnight guests, 6 family cabins that sleep four (4) guests each in two full-size beds with a private 3-piece bathroom and kitchenette, 12 RV spaces, tent camping area, and shower and restroom facilities.

 Please click the link below to enjoy a promotional video!